 Know their schedule.

 Send quick texts if your kids are away at school at times you know they would be between classes.
 Send them a card or a pre-made finals care package, healthy and not so healthy, to ease the pain of studying.
 They LOVE this!
-Here is a great guest post on my blog about putting together care packages!
+Here is a post about putting together care packages!

 If they are still at home, planning a snack or meal when you know they have time for a break will go a long way towards a more energized student.
 I know my boys tend towards hangry when studying and stressed, so keeping them fed is almost a full time job:)

 Make your teen take a break every now and then.

 Everyone needs a break.
 I know one of my boys would never think to take a break, and would get mad if I even suggested it.
 But, make this happen occasionally, and they might just thank you later.
 Watch a favorite episode or movie.
 Bake a batch of cookies together.
 Run up to their favorite fast food joint together and let them order what they want.